 The preparation of consolidated financial statements in conformity with U.S. generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the consolidated financial statements and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Significant items subject to such estimates and assumptions include, but are not limited to, the useful lives of long-lived assets, the fair values of assets acquired and liabilities assumed in a business combination, the allowance for doubtful accounts receivable, the realization of deferred income tax assets, the recoverability of long-lived assets and the fair value of the asset retirement obligation.
-Changes in facts and circumstances may be material to the consolidated financial statements.
+Changes in facts and circumstances may result in revised estimates.
+Actual results could differ from those estimates, and as such, differences may be material to the consolidated financial statements.